 Low contrast images tend to have a dreamy feeling.
-It is for that reason that low contrast works really well in outdoors portraits, especially if you are looking for a vintage look.
+Low contrast works well for outdoor portraits, especially if you are looking for a vintage look.

 Before you take any photo, think about what mood you want to convey.
-And then look for the contrast that will make it stand out.
+And then look for the types of contrast that will make it stand out.

 How to Practice With Contrast in the Field